The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: Lower bounds on the space of cup products of Eisenstein classes

+which is isomorphism in degree one.
+Therefore, the left-side hand in the equation above is equal to zero if and only if the equation

-holds in $\mathfrak d$ if and only if the polynomial $ \sum_{i<j}a_{i,j}(x^{2i}y^{2j}-y^{2i}x^{2j}) $ is an element of $S_{2m+2}$. \end{theorem} For a proof of this theorem, see \cite[Section 7]{Brown15}. \begin{corollary} Let us use the same notation as theorem above.
+holds.
+Then, the conclusion of the theorem is a direct consequence of \cite[(7.7)]{Brown17}. \end{proof} \begin{corollary} Let us use the same notation as the theorem above.
 Moreover, we suppose that Hypothesis \ref{hyp2-2} is true.
 Then, the equation

-holds in $\mathfrak u_+^{\mathrm g}$ \emph{if and only if} the polynomial $ \sum_{i<j}a_{i,j}(x^{2i}y^{2j}-y^{2i}x^{2j}) $ is an element of $S_{2m+2}$. \end{corollary} \begin{proof}This is a direct consequence of Theorem \ref{thm3-2} and Proposition \ref{keyprop}. \end{proof} \begin{corollary} Suppose that Hypothesis \ref{hyp2-2} is true.
+holds in $\mathfrak u_+^{\mathrm g}$ \emph{if and only if} the polynomial $ \sum_{i<j,\ i+j=m}a_{i,j}(x^{2i}y^{2j}-y^{2i}x^{2j}) $ is an element of $S_{2m+2}$. \end{corollary} \begin{proof}This is a direct consequence of Theorem \ref{thm3-2} and Proposition \ref{keyprop}. \end{proof} \begin{corollary} Suppose that Hypothesis \ref{hyp2-2} is true.
 Then, under the identification

 the image of the dual of the cup product $($cf.\ \cite[Section 18]{HM15}$)$